Xunnamius/hashnav/Docs/Documentation.md

 <br />
 ###Public Method: <a name="PMI-serialize"></a>serialize
 Capture the current hash URI and correlated browser session data.
 Check the notes below for some important specifics.
+Requires [deserialize()](#PMI-deserialize "Jump to it!") as well as the HashNav.serialize module.

 ####Syntax
 	hashNav.serialize([cookieName, [ nowrite]]);